-Whether you prefer a cruiser or bowrider, yacht or sailboat, fishing boat or RIB, all boats need regular upkeep and maintenance to preserve their performance and condition.
+Whether you prefer a cruiser or bowrider, yacht or sailing boat, fishing boat or RIB, all boats need regular upkeep and maintenance to preserve their performance and condition.
 There are plenty of things you can do to maintain your boat.

 If you are interested in keeping your boat in top shape, keep on reading, listed below are some useful maintenance tips that can help you keep your boat in good working condition for years to come.

 The first job is to wash your boat on a regular basis.
 If you sail your boat in saltwater, make sure to rinse it thoroughly using fresh water after every use to get rid of salt residue.

 The first job is to wash your boat on a regular basis.

 Aside from cleaning it with fresh water, you can also use other cleaning materials such as a boat brush with soft bristles and long handle and a quality soap.
 Nevertheless, if you want to remove the salt from your boat with ease, you can make use of a marine boat wash since it is formulated for the gel coat.
 Though you can still use laundry soap or car wash soap.

 Just like any other vehicles, vessels need to have their oil changed.
 Sterndrive, inboards, and 4-stroke outboards boats need regular oil changes.
 The regularity, on the other hand, will differ depending on the boat’s model.
 But as a general rule, boat owners should change the oil once a year or every one-hundred hours of operation.